AndyObtiva/glimmer/README.markdown

 }
 ```

 Alternatively, a layout may be constructed by following the SWT API for the layout object.
-For example, a `RowLayout` can be constructed by passing it an SWT style constant.
+For example, a `RowLayout` can be constructed by passing it an SWT style constant (Glimmer automatically accepts symbols (e.g. `:horizontal`) for SWT style arguments like `SWT::HORIZONTAL`.)

 ```ruby
 composite {